Start your development application search.

 - Agriculture and Rural Affairs Committee (Rural Area)

-- Planning, Infrastructure and Economic Development Department staff (Delegated Authority)
+- Planning, Real Estate and Economic Development Department staff (Delegated Authority)

 The Planning Act permits a municipal Council to delegate their approval authority to City staff for some development applications.
-It is possible for an individual Councillor to withdraw delegated authority and send the matter to either the Planning Committee or the Agricultural and Rural Affairs Committee.
+It is possible for an individual Councillor to withdraw delegated authority and send the matter to either the Planning and Housing Committee or the Agriculture and Rural Affairs Committee.
 City Council makes all decisions on Official Plan and Zoning By-law Amendment applications.

 - Appeals to heritage applications to alter for individually designated properties (Part IV) are referred to the Conservation Review Board.

-- Other application decisions can be appealed by members of the public to the Ontario Land Tribunal (OLT), with the exception of Site Plan Control and applications that are submitted under the Ontario Heritage Act, a decision can only be appealed by the applicant.
+- Other application decisions can be appealed by members of the public to the Ontario Land Tribunal (OLT), with the exception of Site Plan Control, Plan of Subdivision, Plan of Condominium and applications that are submitted under the Ontario Heritage Act, where a decision can only be appealed by the applicant or specified persons.

 - Please note that the grounds for an appeal, in the case of a zoning by-law amendment, are restricted to inconsistency with the Official Plan or a provincial policy statement and in the case of an official plan amendment to inconsistency with a provincial policy statement.